Observable

 In physics, an observable is a physical property or physical quantity that can be measured.
 In classical mechanics, an observable is a real-valued "function" on the set of all possible system states, e.g., position and momentum.
-In quantum mechanics, an observable is an operator, or gauge, where the property of the quantum state can be determined by some sequence of operations.
-For example, these operations might involve submitting the system to various electromagnetic fields and eventually reading a value.
+In quantum mechanics, an observable is described by a linear operator.

+For example, these operators might represent submitting the system to various electromagnetic fields and eventually reading a value.

 Physically meaningful observables must also satisfy transformation laws that relate observations performed by different observers in different frames of reference.
 These transformation laws are automorphisms of the state space, that is bijective transformations that preserve certain mathematical properties of the space in question.

 Quantum mechanics

+Every observable quantity in a quantum system is represented by a linear operator.

+John Archibald Wheeler used the analogy of a machine to describe operators: a quantum state goes in to the machine and the result state comes out.
+The result state will be one of the eigenstates of the operator.
+If the input was an eigenstate, the output will also be that eigenstate.
+In all other cases the output will be non-deterministic: one of the eigenstates will result with a probability depending on the operator and input.

-In quantum mechanics, observables manifest as self-adjoint operators on a separable complex Hilbert space representing the quantum state space.
+In quantum mechanics, observables correspond to linear self-adjoint operators on a separable complex Hilbert space representing the quantum state space.
 Observables assign values to outcomes of particular measurements, corresponding to the eigenvalue of the operator.
 If these outcomes represent physically allowable states (i.e. those that belong to the Hilbert space) the eigenvalues are real; however, the converse is not necessarily true.
 As a consequence, only certain measurements can determine the value of an observable for some state of a quantum system.
 In classical mechanics, any measurement can be made to determine the value of an observable.